-- Consultant in toxicology, industrial hygiene, risk assessment, state of the art, some aspects of chemical engineering, and safety. - Our team can address epidemiology, toxicology, occupational health, ecotoxicology, environmental toxicology (over a very wide range of issue) and carcinogen risk assessment challenges facing the private sector or government entities. - Experts in asbestos, talc, benzene, chromium, airborne particulates, statistics, epidemiology, diacetyl, dioxins/furans, e-cigarettes (vaping), side-stream exposure to cigarettes, radionuclides, and a host of other chemicals. - Skilled at assessing the risks of exposure to nearly any chemical in air (direct and bystander exposure in the workplace), water, groundwater, soil, sediments, and consumer products) - Remain active in the range of topics which he has studied for nearly 40 years. - We now have 2 offices, several full-time professionals and several "at will" professionals.
+- Consultant in toxicology, industrial hygiene, risk assessment, state of the art, safety, and some aspects of chemical engineering. - Our team can address epidemiology, toxicology, occupational health, ecotoxicology, environmental toxicology (over a very wide range of issues) and carcinogen risk assessment challenges facing the private sector or government entities. - Experts in asbestos, talc, benzene, chromium, airborne particulates, statistics, epidemiology, diacetyl, dioxins/furans, dioxins, lead and various other metals, formaldehyde, e-cigarettes (vaping), side-stream exposure to cigarettes, the chlorinated solvents, carbon monoxide, radionuclides, and a host of other chemicals. - Skilled at assessing the risks of exposure to nearly any chemical in air (direct and bystander exposure in the workplace), water, groundwater, soil, sediments, and consumer products) - Remain active in the range of topics which he has studied for nearly 40 years. - We now have 3 offices, 17 full-time professionals and several "at will" professionals.